tidyverse/dplyr/tests/testthat/_snaps/slice.md

       get_slice_size(n = "a")
     Condition
       Error:
-      ! `n` must be a round number, not a string.
+      ! `n` must be a round number, not the string "a".
     Code
       get_slice_size(prop = "a")
     Condition
       Error:
-      ! `prop` must be a number, not a string.
+      ! `prop` must be a number, not the string "a".

 # n must be an integer